Connect Video Support Guides

 |Resolution:||The Connect uses the USB cable only for power.
 Connect it to your device via the included optical or analog audio cables to stream audio.|

-Ensure that audio is playing on the TV/device and that volume is sufficiently high on your Bluetooth headphones.
+Ensure that audio is playing on the TV/device and try raising the volume on your Bluetooth headphones.

 Additional troubleshooting steps for each connection method:

 If using an RCA connection